 While the ultimate cost of repairs is not yet known, The Port will cover expenses by leveraging funding already in place to execute the required repairs.

-In a true sense of community, there has been a great deal of hard work done by the Port, Jordan Cove and local rail shippers to quickly stand up an interim solution connecting local shippers to the national rail network and ensuring ongoing production of Coos Bay products.
+There has been a great deal of hard work done by the Port, Jordan Cove and local rail shippers to quickly stand up an interim solution connecting local shippers to the national rail network and ensuring ongoing production of Coos Bay products.
 Thanks in large part to Jordan Cove who have provided a site to facilitate an intermodal transfer area to be used as an interim solution until the bridge is operable.